 A student may not receive the Federal Pell Grant more than 12 full-time semesters, or the equivalent of 12 full-time semesters.
 This includes all prior semesters received.
 Students are eligible for the Federal Pell Grant during the Summer only if they did not receive full-time Pell during both the Fall and Spring semesters.
 There is no application for Summer aid.
 Once the student is enrolled, aid will be awarded based on enrollment and eligibility.

-Note: Students must meet Financial Aid Satisfactory Academic Progress standards in order to qualify for Summer financial aid.
+Note: Students must meet Financial Aid Satisfactory Academic Progress standards in order to qualify for federal aid.

 This federal grant program is awarded on a first-come first-served basis to undergraduate students with exceptional financial need.
 Priority consideration is given to students with a zero Expected Family Contribution (EFC)* whose financial aid application is completed by October 3 (for the 2017-2018 year) and January 2 (for the 2016-2017 year) prior to the upcoming academic year.

 Tennessee's grant program is awarded to eligible Tennessee residents whose Expected Family Contribution (EFC)* is 2,100 or less.
 Funds are limited and awarded on a first-come first-serve basis.
 This Grant is available Fall and Spring semesters only.